ali46-2/realtime_ocr_with_text-to-speech/README.md

 ## Requirements
 This program was tested on Python 3.9.
 All external packages used in this program are listed in the [requirements.txt](requirements.txt) file.

+You also need to install [Google Tesseract OCR](https://github.com/tesseract-ocr/tesseract) to use the pytesseract package.

 ### Additional Requirements for Linux
 If you are on a linux system and if the voice output is not working, then install espeak, ffmpeg and libespeak1 as shown below: